 It's a GPS coordinate and all you have to do is find its very specific location, and listen to some expert give you directions to that location and bam, you're rich, or whatever.

 If you never find it... well, either it was the wrong set of directions, or you simply didn't try hard enough, or aren't good enough.
-So we feel bad about ourselves, all our decisions seem to be much higher stakes, and we obsesses over more information, and more education, and more possibilities and.. and.. and... our RAM fills up and we desperately need a nap.. or we fun out of energy to do anything, ever. the world view, requires a very complex algorithm, and it is overwhelming and statistically often fails us.
+So we feel bad about ourselves, all our decisions seem to be much higher stakes, and we obsesses over more information, and more education, and more possibilities and.. and.. and... our RAM fills up and we desperately need a nap.. or we run out of energy to do anything... ever.
+This world view, requires a very complex algorithm, and it is overwhelming and statistically often fails us.

 Instead of google maps, you are in outer space.
-And it makes much more sense why you can't get to your goals...
+Suddenly, it makes much more sense why you can't get to your goals...

 Okay, so now I'm adrift in space and completely lost.